wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-launch-and-monitor/includes/3-announce-viva-connections-to-your-organization.md

 Maya
 and their nurse colleagues, however, are introduced to Viva Connections in a SharePoint news post.
-They also see Lamna’s version of Viva Connections announced on breakroom posters, “*LamnaNet is Coming!*”
+They also see Lamna’s version of Viva Connections announced on break room posters, “*LamnaNet is Coming!*”
 Lastly, Maya and their colleagues receive the email announcement a few weeks before the launch.
 They're excited to use this new technology to manage their shifts and tasks more efficiently.
 They later attend a